 The Beginner class in the Explorer tree is the most basic out of the four starters.
 You get to pick between two out of the three skills given to it from the start.
-You have the classic Snail Shell attack that's used for luring monsters closer to you, a small heal over time ability, and a Movement Speed boost.
-The two you want to pick are the Snail Shell attack and the Movement Speed boost, you can get around the HP restoration issues with potions that drop from monsters.
+You have the classic Snail Shell attack that's used to damage monsters from a distance, a small heal-over-time ability, and a Movement Speed buff.
+The two skills you want to pick are the Snail Shell attack and the Movement Speed buff; you can get around the HP restoration issues with potions that drop from monsters.
 Fun fact: you can make a perm beginner out of the Dual Blade class.
 Unfortunately, Cannoneer cannot.

 The Beginner class of the Cygnus Knights is known as Noblesse.
-For a good many years, Noblesse were about neck and neck with Explorer Beginners in that they had the same three abilities to choose from.
+For a good many years, Noblesse had been carbon copies of the Explorer Beginners in that they had the same three abilities to choose from.
 Since 2013, Cygnus Knights had undergone a reboot.
-This, in turn, ditched the copied abilities of the Explorer Beginners and exchanged them for two auto-picked abilities.
-The first skill you get is a multi-kill attack that's capable of hitting 3 enemies and does not require mana to use and a double jump that's also capable of propelling you up into the air (jump, up+jump).
+They ditched the copied abilities of the Explorers and were exchanged for two auto-picked abilities.
+The first skill you get is a multi-kill attack that's capable of hitting 3 enemies and does not require mana to use.
+The second skill is a double jump that's also capable of propelling you up into the air (jump, up+jump).
 If you were to make any kind of Perm Beginner that acts like an actual class, Noblesse is the Beginner for you.
 They also have access to receiving a mount through a quest line.

 The Pros vs Cons of Beginner types